dinesh776/dinesh776/README.md

 <h2 align="left">Hi 👋!
-My name is Dinesh Gvns and I'm a Student, from Raghu Engineering College</h2>
+My name is Dinesh and I'm a Student, from Raghu Engineering College</h2>

 ###